Short-circuit logic: Digression: Program algebra revisited

 Next, we show that the axioms of $\CP_\stat^*$ are independent.
-Inspired by~\cite{Chris} we provide the following independence-models, where $P,Q$ and $R$ range over closed terms, and where $a$ and $b$ are two atoms and $\phi$ is the interpretation function.
-The domain of the first two independence-models is $\{\tr,\fa\}$ and the interpretation refers to classical propositional logic.
+Inspired by~\cite{Chris,Sioson} we define five different independence-models, where $P,Q$ and $R$ range over closed terms, $a$ and $b$ are two atoms, and $\phi$ is the interpretation function.
+The domain of the first two independence-models is $\{\tr,\fa\}$ and the interpretation refers to propositional logic.